bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-56-integrity-living.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 53</span></h3>
-<p>The ultimate life maintains consistency between your emergency values and your everyday choices, living according to what you know is right rather than what's convenient.</p>
+<p>Joa maintains consistency between your emergency values and your everyday choices, living according to what you know is right rather than what's convenient.</p>
 </div>

 <div class="verse">